MahmoudSaber23/Bank-Management-System-OOP/README.md

-# 🏦 Bank Management System - OOP
+# Bank Management System

-A feature-rich **console-based Bank Management System** developed in **C++** with a strong focus on **Object-Oriented Programming, file-based persistence, access control, transaction processing, and modular software design**.
+A console-based **Bank Management System** developed in C++ to simulate common banking operations while applying Object-Oriented Programming, file handling, authentication, authorization, validation, and modular software design.

+The project was built as a practical C++ application rather than a collection of isolated exercises.
+It manages bank clients, system users, transactions, currencies, and persistent records through a structured set of classes and modules.

+## Overview

+The system provides two main sides of the banking environment:

+* **Bank Clients** — customers who have accounts and balances.
+* **Bank Users** — system users/operators who are authorized to perform administrative and banking operations.

-This project simulates the core operations of a banking environment, including client management, employee/user management, financial transactions, money transfers, currency management, authentication, authorization, and transaction logging.
+The application supports client management, user management, deposits, withdrawals, transfers, transaction logging, currency management, authentication, and permission-based access control.

+All persistent data is handled through text files, so the application does not require an external database.

 ---

-## 📌 Overview

-The system is designed as a complete banking management application rather than a simple CRUD project.

-It provides separate modules for:

-* 👤 Bank User Management
-* 👥 Client Management
-* 💰 Deposits & Withdrawals
-* 🔄 Money Transfers
-* 📊 Balance Management
-* 💱 Currency Management
-* 🔐 Authentication & Authorization
-* 📝 Login & Transaction Logging
-* 📅 Date and time utilities
-* ✅ Input validation
-* 🧰 Reusable utility functions

-The application uses a modular structure that separates the **core business entities**, **reusable libraries**, and **user-interface screens**.

----

-# ✨ Main Features
+## Features

-## 👥 Client Management
+### Client Management

-The system provides complete client management functionality:
+The system provides the main operations required to manage bank clients:

-* Add new clients
+* Add a new client
-* Update existing client information
+* Update client information
-* Delete clients
+* Delete a client
-* Search for clients
+* Find a client
-* Display all clients
+* List all clients
-* Check account existence
+* Check whether an account exists
-* Manage account numbers
+* Manage account numbers and PINs
-* Manage PIN codes
-* Track account balances
+* View account balances
 * Calculate total balances

-Client data is persisted using file handling, allowing information to remain available between application runs.

----

-## 💰 Banking Transactions

-The system supports essential banking operations:

-### Deposit

-Allows authorized users to deposit money into a client account.

-### Withdraw

-Allows money to be withdrawn while preventing withdrawals that exceed the available balance.

-### Transfer

-Supports transferring money between two bank accounts while:

-* Validating the sender's balance
-* Updating both accounts
-* Recording the transaction
-* Storing sender and receiver balances after the transfer
-* Recording the user responsible for the operation

----

-## 🔄 Transfer Logging

-Transfers are not simply executed and forgotten.

-Each transfer can be recorded with information such as:

-* Date and time
-* Sender account number
-* Receiver account number
-* Transfer amount
-* Sender balance after transfer
-* Receiver balance after transfer
-* User who performed the transaction

-This provides a basic transaction-auditing mechanism.

----

-## 🔐 Authentication & Authorization

-The system includes a user authentication system based on:

-* Username
-* Password
-* User permissions
-* Login/register records

-Users can be assigned different permissions depending on their responsibilities.

-### Permission-Based Access Control

-The project uses a permission system based on **bit flags**, allowing multiple permissions to be combined efficiently.

-Examples include:
+Client records are loaded from files when needed and saved back after modifications.

+### Transactions

+The system supports basic banking transactions:

+* Deposit
+* Withdraw
+* Transfer
+* View total balances
+* View transaction information

+Before performing operations, the system validates the relevant client and account information and checks the available balance where required.

+### Money Transfer

+The transfer module allows one client to transfer money to another client.

+A transfer includes:

+1. Validating the sender account.
+2. Validating the receiver account.
+3. Checking the sender's available balance.
+4. Updating the sender balance.
+5. Updating the receiver balance.
+6. Recording the operation in the transfer log.

+Transfer records contain information such as the date, sender, receiver, amount, and balances after the operation.

+### User Management

+Authorized bank users can manage other system users:

+* Add users
+* Update users
+* Delete users
+* Find users
+* List users
+* Manage permissions
+* Authenticate users
+* Record login activity

+This separates the concept of a **bank client** from the **user operating the system**.

+### Authentication & Authorization

+The application includes a login system based on username and password.

+Users can have different permissions depending on their role.

+The permission system uses **bitwise flags**, allowing multiple permissions to be combined into a single value.

+Examples of permissions include:

 * List Clients
-* Add New Client
+* Add Client
 * Delete Client
 * Update Client
 * Find Client
-* Transactions
+* Perform Transactions
 * Manage Users
 * Login/Register

-An administrator-level permission can grant full access to the system.
+An administrator can be granted full access to the available operations.

----

-## 👤 Bank User Management

-Authorized users can:

-* Add new users
-* Update users
-* Delete users
-* Search for users
-* List all users
-* Manage permissions
-* Authenticate users
-* Record login activity

-This creates a clear separation between **bank clients** and **system users/operators**.

----

-# 💱 Currency Management
+### Currency Management

-The system includes a dedicated currency module for managing currency information.
+The application includes a separate currency module for managing currency information.

-Features include:
+It provides:

 * List currencies
-* Find currencies
+* Find a currency
 * Update currency rates
 * Currency calculator
-* Currency-related operations through dedicated screens

-This makes the system more than a basic account-management application by introducing an additional financial-management module.
+The currency functionality is kept separate from the main client and transaction modules.

+### Logging

+The system records important activities in dedicated log files, including:

+* Login activity
+* Money transfers

+The logs include timestamps and relevant information about the operation.

+This provides basic traceability of system activity.

 ---

-# 🏗️ Project Architecture
+# Project Structure

-The source code is organized into separate modules:
+The project is organized into three main areas:

 ```text
 src/